 A similar chemical reaction can be observed when patients abuse substances such as alcohol or opioids.
 Due to the similarities between how the brain processes exercise and drugs, many athletes will turn to substance abuse following an injury in order to achieve a comparable high.

 Prescription drug abuse has become a systemic problem among professional athletes due to this chemical relationship.
 Most of them are in the best shape of their lives so they’re always looking for something that will give them a competitive edge.

 Prescription opioids and stimulants are able to provide that, either reducing sensitivity to pain or increasing energy, but these benefits come with a downside.
 Taking prescriptions without having a medical need for them is known to result in an increased risk of substance abuse later in life as well as other mental health issues.

 “Professional athletes are always looking for something that will give them a competitive edge.”

 The two categories of prescription drugs most commonly abused by professional athletes are:

 Adderall and Ritalin: Both substances are used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, while these medications are also given to patients with depression, asthma, obesity, and some neurological conditions when other drugs have proven ineffective

 Triggered by an injury or retirement, many athletes find themselves restless and unfulfilled, unable to adjust to life without an intense physical outlet.
 Since they no longer have a place on the field, many will turn to drug or alcohol abuse as a way to get back to that place.

 If you or someone you know has a high risk for substance abuse due to an injury or retirement or is already abusing, Unity Behavioral Health can help.
-We are a comprehensive recovery center located in scenic North Palm Beach, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.
+We are a comprehensive recovery center located in scenic North St. Lucie, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.